MauRuRo/MSP3-CoPo/README.md

 How to clone and fork the project...

+### Deployment Issues ###

+An issue that arose is that on a mobile device (iPhone X in my case) the viewer height calculation incorporates the browser buttons and addressbar; the main div height is there for set to large proportionately, resulting in the fixed footer at the bottom covering/crossing the contents of the main div.

 ## Credits ##
 ### Content ##
 For the design of the website I've used a few images that I've found on the web.
 I've listed them here: